Mindless Ones: Fictional history

 Long ago, the wizard King Olnar sat on the throne of the Dark Dimension.
 He is visited by Umar and Dormammu, siblings of a race of magical energy beings called the Faltine.
-During this time, Olnar merges the Mindless Ones' home dimension with the Dark Dimension.
-They rampage throughout the lands, killing many, including Olnar, and almost slaying the two Faltine.
+Olnar merges the Mindless Ones' home dimension with the Dark Dimension.
+They rampage throughout the lands, killing many, including Olnar, and almost killing Umar and Dormammu.
 The siblings create a barrier to keep them contained.

-From that point they are most often seen in the employ of Dormammu, who develops an ability to slightly control their actions.
-They have also been utilized by others such as Doctor Doom, Dr. Midas (in Marvel Boy) and a fellow Faltine named Rorkannu (in Nextwave: Agents of H.A.T.E.).
+The Mindless Ones are most often seen in the employ of Dormammu, who develops a limited ability to control their actions.
+They have also been utilized by others such as Doctor Doom, Doctor Midas (in Marvel Boy) and a fellow Faltine named Rorkannu (in Nextwave: Agents of H.A.T.E.).

 Doctor Doom uses them after gaining high levels of magical power via a deal with demonic entities.
 The Mindless Ones are utilized to beat on Ben Grimm, a member of the Fantastic Four, in a test of his durability.

 When Spider-Man is banished to the Dark Dimension by a brainwashed Portal, he is attacked by a group of Mindless Ones.
 To rescue him, Darkhawk and Sleepwalker battle Toad's Brotherhood of Mutants and break Sauron's control over Portal so they could retrieve Spider-Man.
-A gang of Mindless Ones follow Spider-Man through the portal leading back to Earth, but the three heroes beat them back through the gateway before Portal seals it.
+A gang of Mindless Ones follow Spider-Man through the portal leading back to Earth, but the three heroes beat them back through the gateway, which is sealed by Portal.

 In another separate incident, the Mindless Ones invade and destroy much of Times Square.
 A force that consists of Spider-Man, Doctor Strange, Cyclops, Thor, Iron Man, and the Fantastic Four help stop them, mainly by creating barriers.
 The Mindless Ones are temporarily defeated when Mister Fantastic creates a machine that manipulates their magical energy, drawing them back to where they came from.
 This, inadvertently summons Dormammu, who battles Doctor Strange.
 One of the Mindless Ones punches Spider-Man, displacing him in time.
 After Spider-Man returns to the present, Strange banishes the Mindless Ones, leaving Times Square damaged but intact.

 Rorkannu, who physically resembles Dormammu and claims to be lord of the Dark Dimension, is stated to control a group of Mindless Ones.
 Emerging from a portal in a public restroom, they rampage through a small Colorado town, killing everyone they see, then wearing their clothing and behaving like them.

-The group known as Nextwave slays the Mindless Ones.
+The group known as Nextwave kills many of the Mindless Ones.
 Rorkannu, in a monologue, reveals he is summoning the army because he feels their lack of distinguishing features and similar temperaments make them suitable to replace the human race.
 His lair is discovered by the hero known as the 'Captain'.
 His summoning circle is destroyed.
 Rorkannu is severely beaten and left to an uncertain fate.